ericdaat/ericdaat/README.md

 Hi 👋

-I’m Eric, a Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.
+I’m Eric, a Senior Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.

-I am currently pursuing a PhD in Machine Learning applied to cancerology at Institut Curie in Paris, France.
+I am currently pursuing a PhD in Machine Learning applied to oncology at [Institut Curie](https://institut-curie.org/) in Paris, France.
 Besides work, I am really keen on music, photography, bike, karate and golf.

 **Open source projects**